PiXeL16/Sea-Nec-IO/README.md

 Its currently only functioning for `Costa Rica` but it could be easily addapted to other countries / regions.

+It can be downloaded from the Play Store from here: https://play.google.com/store/apps/details?id=com.greenpixels.seanecio

 ##Screenshots
 ![NexusAngle](web/ss1_nexus4_angle1.png)
 <img src="web/ss1.png" width="200">